huy/browser_programming/README.markdown

 **View**

-The View of Backbone is starting point of an application, which typically start in `jQuery(document).ready()` callback
+The View of Backbone can be a starting point of an application, which typically start in `jQuery(document).ready()` callback

        $(function () {